ummeuropa/load/README.md

 ```

 Also consider donating to [Ximaz](https://github.com/Ximaz), megaloader's author, who's work is the foundation of Load.
 You can find the link to their PayPal on [megaloader's github page]((https://github.com/Ximaz/megaloader))

+## Acknowledgement
+My gratitute to @ximaz for creating megaloader and the team behind @ytdl-org for youtube_dl